 How does my family find out where I was detained?

 If your family does not know where you are detained, they should contact the local office of Immigration and Customs Enforcement’s Detention and Removal Branch in the area.
-They should have your full name and “A number” ready.
+They should have your full name and “A number” ready, which is an 8- or 9-digit number on your immigration paperwork.
 The local office for all of New England is in Massachusetts:

 Boston Field Office